audreyfeldroy/cookiecutter-pypackage/README.rst

 * `veit/cookiecutter-namespace-template`_: A cookiecutter template for python modules with a namespace

-* `zillionare/cookiecutter-pypackage`_: A template containing Poetry_, Mkdocs_, Github CI and many more.
-It's a template and a package also (can be installed with `pip`)
+* `zillionare/python-project-wizard`_: A template containing Poetry_, Mkdocs_, Github CI, pre-commit, automatically generate release notes from CHANGELOG and many more.
+To use this template, just install ppw by running 'pip install ppw', then you're ready to go by running 'ppw'

 * `waynerv/cookiecutter-pypackage`_: A fork using Poetry_, Mkdocs_, Pre-commit_, Black_ and Mypy_.
 Run test, staging and release workflows with GitHub Actions, automatically generate release notes from CHANGELOG.